Nmloury/RepData_PeerAssessment1/PA1_template.md

 ### What is the average daily activity pattern?

-By creating a time-series plot, I can discover how activity has varied on average across each 5 minute interval for the two months that the data has been collected.
+By creating a time-series plot, we can discover how activity has varied on average across each 5 minute interval for the two months that the data has been collected.

 ```r